Intel-bigdata/OAP/docs/OAP-Architect-Overview.md

 - OAP cache uses Off-Heap memory and stay out of JVM GC.
 Also OAP cache can use [DCPMM](https://www.intel.com/content/www/us/en/architecture-and-technology/optane-dc-persistent-memory.html) as high-performance, high-capacity, low-cost memory
 - Cache-Locality.
 OAP can schedule computing task to one executor which holds needed data in cache, by implementing a cache aware mechanism based on Spark driver and executors communication.
 - Cache granularity.
 A column in one RowGroup (equivalent to Stripe in ORC) of a column-oriented storage format file is loaded into a basic cache unit which is called "Fiber" in OAP.
 - Cache Eviction.
-OAP cache eviction uses LRU policy, and automatically cache and evict data with transparently to end user.
+OAP cache eviction uses LRU policy, and automatically cache and evict data transparently to end user.
 - Cache configured tables.
 OAP also supports caching specific tables by configuration items according to actual situations, these tables are usually hot tables that are often used.